OO Design Patterns

 private int sausageCount = 0; // optional with default value

-// We set size in the constructor, enforce the client sets it (as it's a mandatory field)
+// We set size in the constructor, enforcing that the client sets it (as it's a mandatory field).

 public Builder(int size) {